FOR EMERGENCIES, DIAL 911

 Captain: Dennis Lovell

-Officer: James Pimley
+Captain: James Pimley

 Our "Quick Response Unit" or QRU is staffed by Emergency Medical Technicians and firefighters.
 It is designed to assist the ambulance service with rapid response to medical emergencies.
 This EMS program requires medical direction from a physician for program oversight.